Fighter Alpha 2 is the 1996 sequel to Capcom's original Street Fighter Alpha

 a custom combo of their own (until the timer gauge for the custom combo runs

 out).
-Chain Combos from the prequel were taken out, although Guy & Gen can still perform a
+Universal Chain Combos from the prequel were removed, although Guy & Gen can still perform a

 The Yoga master has